Parliamentary.ai

 Groups Affected

-• Welsh speakers: This bill directly benefits Welsh speakers by providing them with the option to register births and deaths, and obtain certificates, entirely in Welsh.
+• Welsh Speakers: This bill directly benefits Welsh speakers by guaranteeing their right to register births and deaths, and receive certificates, in their native language.

 Full Text